Deaths spike in South Africa's deep and dangerous mines, reversing trend

 The chamber said there had been several fatalities in recent weeks because of seismic activity.

-Anglo American Platinum CEO Chris Griffith, who heads the chamber’s CEO Zero Harm Forum, said the industry, government and labour needs to “accelerate initiatives that could improve this unacceptable performance”.
+Anglo American Platinum CEO Chris Griffith, who heads the chamber’s CEO Zero Harm Forum, said the industry, government and labor needs to “accelerate initiatives that could improve this unacceptable performance”.

 Fidel Hadebe, spokesman for the department of mineral resources, said “the department will certainly be stepping up efforts around this issue”, including closing operations for non-compliance with safety regulations.